mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool reads web content through a paid content gateway and returns clean, structured text.
-Specifies use for content services (service_type='content'), distinguishing it from sibling tools like apihub_balance, apihub_call, etc.
+The description clearly states the tool reads web content through a paid content gateway and returns clean, structured text.
+It distinguishes itself from sibling tools by specifying it is for content services (service_type = 'content').

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.